-As a manager, it can be hard to understand what your remote workers are going through, especially if you’ve never worked remotely.
-This can make your remote team memebrs feel isolated in more ways than one.
+As a manager, it can be hard to understand what your remote workers are going through, especially if you're only seeing them in Zoom calls.
+This can make your remote team members feel isolated in more ways than one.

 Remote employees are separated from the rest of the office, so it's easy for them to feel out of the loop of normal office communication that happens organically.